nizwant/cloud_computing_project/README.md

 This section covers only GCP services.
 The goal of this course is to learn about cloud computing, so we should use `serverless` services and not focus on `VMs`.
 Ideally, we should configure everything using `Terraform`.
 (It is a requirement)

 - Cloud Run - dockerized applications
-- Cloud Functions - seems like a good fit for processing requests to recognize songs, but I'm not sure yet
+- Cloud Functions - seems like a good fit for processing requests to recognize songs
 - App Engine - maybe for the simple web interface (I have read a blog about a comparison of this and cloud run, and the difference between cost was like 11$ vs 0.09$ for a month of usage, but there is more to this than meets the eye, and even if that is the case I would use App Engine just for the sake of testing it.
 It doesn't have to make sense)
 - storage - Cloud SQL
 - queuing - Pub/Sub